 The specialty chemicals constitute 22% of the total chemicals and petrochemicals market in India.
 The demand for specialty chemicals is expected to rise at a 12% CAGR in 2019-22.
 The petrochemicals demand is expected to record a 7.5% CAGR between 2019 and 2023, with polymer demand increasing at 8%.
-The Indian agrochemicals market is expected to register an 8% CAGR to reach US$ 3.7 billion by FY22 and US$ 4.7 billion by FY25.
+The Indian agrochemicals market was worth ~US$ 4.5 billion in July 2021bh.
+According to Expert Market Research (EMR), the market is expected to increase at a CAGR of 8.6% between 2021 and 2026 to reach ~US$ 7.4 billion.

 Investments and Recent Developments

 A few recent developments/investments in the Indian chemical sector are as follows:

 The government has started various initiatives such as mandating BIS-like certification for imported chemicals to prevent dumping of cheap and substandard chemicals into the country.

 The Indian government recognises chemical industry as a key growth element and forecast to increase share of the chemical sector to ~25% of the GDP in the manufacturing sector by 2025.

 Despite the current pandemic situation, the Indian chemical industry has numerous opportunities considering the supply chain disruption in China and trade conflict among the US, Europe and China.
 Anti-pollution measures in China will also create opportunities for the Indian chemical industry in specific segments.